The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

-General image classification tasks typically assume a flat label space, where each image ${x}\in \mathcal{X}$ is assigned a class label $y \in \mathcal{Y}$ out of a predefined set $\mathcal{Y}$ of mutually exclusive categories.
-However, many real-world problems exhibit rich semantic structures, in which labels are naturally organized into a hierarchy $\mathcal{T} = (\mathcal{Y}, \mathcal{E})$ \cite{parkvisually,protect,por,xia2023hgclip}, such as a tree or a directed acyclic graph.
+General visual recognition tasks typically assume a flat label space, where each image ${x}\in \mathcal{X}$ is assigned a class label $y \in \mathcal{Y}$ out of a predefined set $\mathcal{Y}$ of mutually exclusive categories.
+However, many real-world problems exhibit rich semantic structures, in which labels are naturally organized into a hierarchy $\mathcal{T} = (\mathcal{Y}, \mathcal{E})$ \citep{parkvisually, protect,por,xia2023hgclip}, such as a tree or a directed acyclic graph.
 Here, $\mathcal{E} \subseteq \mathcal{Y} \times \mathcal{Y}$ denotes the set of directed edges representing parent-child relationships, where $(y_i, y_j) \in \mathcal{E}$ indicates that $y_i$ is the parent of $y_j$ in the hierarchy.
-In hierarchical image classification, the objective is not only to predict the leaf node label $y \in \mathcal{Y}_{leaf} \subseteq \mathcal{Y}$ but also to correctly recover its full ancestral path $(y_0,y_1,\cdots,y_L)$ in $\mathcal{T}$, where $y_0$ denotes the root node and $L$ is the depth of the hierarchy. {In this paper, we aim to evaluate VLLMs' hierarchical image classification capabilities, identify their limitations and underlying causes, and enhance their performance based on these insights.}
+In hierarchical visual recognition, the objective is not only to predict the leaf node label $y \in \mathcal{Y}_{leaf} \subseteq \mathcal{Y}$ but also to correctly recover its full ancestral path $(y_0,y_1,\cdots,y_L)$ in $\mathcal{T}$, where $y_0$ denotes the root node and $L$ is the depth of the hierarchy. {In this paper, we aim to evaluate VLLMs' hierarchical visual recognition capabilities, identify their limitations and underlying causes, and enhance their performance based on these insights.}